 The cabin is located just south of the town of Swan Lake, which offers opportunities for fishing, motor boating, non-motor boating, swimming and picnicking.

 The accessible cabin has beds and mattresses to accommodate up to eight people.
 It offers electricity, but no indoor plumbing.
-A propane heat and a wood stove provide heat in the living room.
+A propane heater provides heat in the living room.

 A kitchen provides a refrigerator, sink, cooking range, and oven.
 It has ample cupboard space, as well as preparation and serving surfaces.
 A vault toilet and a hand-pump water system are available outside the cabin.